Let’s learn how a marketplace operates and generates revenue from its products and services.

 Examples of C2C marketplaces that work on subscriptions are Love Home Swap, a home switch site, and OkCupid and Tinder, dating sites.
 Resources like these usually identify customer preferences to offer personalized services, thus justifying the subscription fee.

-As for B2C segmentation, the subscription-based model is frequently used on hiring resources.
+As for the B2C segment, the subscription-based model is frequently used on hiring resources.
 For example, StackOverflow Careers set a fee for companies to access the candidate base.
 Studiotime is an online community to search and rent music studios, which is another example of a niche, where this model can work.

 Listing fee

-This business model is similar to the way paid advertising work—a marketplace also provides sellers with an audience and guarantees views for their listings.
+This business model is similar to the way paid advertising works—a marketplace also provides sellers with an audience and guarantees views for their listings.
 A listing fee is beneficial for both the marketplace and the seller—the marketplace gets profit from the cost of listings, and the seller profits from the quantity of listings submitted to the site.

 Lead fee